yc1171/debate-sentiment/README.md

 <p>
 The original study by Rheault et al. (2016) analyzed debates from the <a href="http://data.politicalmashup.nl/parldumps/uk/">British House of Commons’ Hansard</a> spanning from <strong>1909 to 2013</strong>.
 The dataset consists of digitized parliamentary records, including speeches, oral questions, and answers.
-The dataset has been continuously updated.
+These records have been continuously updated.
 To capture sentiment, the authors constructed a domain-specific polarity lexicon using word embeddings (GloVe) trained on this corpus.
 </p>